-The 3 week intensive program is based on strengthening and conditioning, decreasing unwanted reflexes and teaching new improved motor patterns through repetition and correct alignment.
+The 3 week intensive program is based on strengthening and conditioning, decreasing unwanted reflexes, and teaching new improved motor patterns through repetition and correct alignment.
 A unique feature of the Intensive Physical Therapy program is having the time to thoroughly prepare the patient to exercise.
 Time is also spent in the Universal Exercise Unit which is a highly effective method of strengthening, increasing endurance, balance and functional skills such as kneeling or sitting to standing with less assistance.

-Many children gain more progress towards their goals in 3 weeks of intensive therapy then they do in a whole 12 months of ongoing traditional therapy!
+Many children gain more progress towards their goals in 3 weeks of intensive therapy than they do in a whole 12 months of ongoing traditional therapy!
 This means they often advance to the next developmental skill or higher in a 3 week program.
 For example, if a child is using a walker, it is not uncommon for them to gain the strength, balance and ability to walk with crutches.